Microcontroller Tutorial Made for the Beginner

 Now we take the LEDs and push button to a whole new level and create a game with the microcontroller.

 This is where interruptions are good manners and even desirable.
-We interrupt routines from events in the microcontroller.
+We interrupt routines from events in the microcontroller and create microcontroller programs to handle events.

 A great way to see what is going on, LCDs (Liquid Crystal Display) provide an informative way to output data from the microcontroller.